NostalgiaNinja/CWEAPI_ExampleCharChao/README.md

-# CWEAPI_ExampleCharChao
+# Character Chao Documentation

-Example Chao World Extended API Character - Used for Documentation
+This is an example of how to set up a Character Chao mod in CWE.

+Credit to PyraBlueArts on Twitter for the concept of Cosmo the Seedrian Chao.